rackerlabs/support-how-to/content/exchange/migrating-exchange-to-exchange-via-outlook.md

      the individual folder, then select the **Include subfolders** check box.

-4. You will now save this .PST file.
+4. Save this .PST file.
 The default save location is **C:\\Documents and Settings\\(user name)\\Local Settings\\Application Data\\Microsoft\\Outlook\\backup.pst.**
    Select the **Browse** button to select a different location.

    <img src="{% asset_path exchange/migrating-exchange-to-exchange-via-outlook/3.png %}" alt="" />

-   **Note:** It may be easier to locate the file later if you save it to your desktop.
+   **Note:** It might be easier to locate the file later if you save it to your desktop.
 You will need to know the location of the file to import it into your new account.